Internal Links

 thousands of years ago!!
 There is even a multi-million dollar exhibition centre geared at

 brainwashing kids into this way of thinking....what hope do their children stand??
-Meanwhile, because they
+I think

-it's a good time to live in the UK where most people are not religious.....Get real!
+it's a good time to live in the UK where most people are not religious and hardly anyone owns a gun.....Get real!

 It's up to science to save the planet, yet Physics Departments in Universities across the UK are